 Secondly, if any pigment still manages to form, we have a complementary active (vitamin B3) that works further downstream to deter the pigment from transferring to your skin’s surface.
 This is why our formulation is different from standard brightening products on the market.

-Most importantly, our green chemists have also created this luxurious serum to be fully safe and clean – there are no fillers or preservatives with question marks around them (like phenoxyethanol).
+Most importantly, our green chemists have also created this luxurious serum to be safe and natural – there are no fillers or preservatives with question marks around them (like phenoxyethanol).

 The problem with existing hyperpigmentation treatments